ramseylab/regshape/ISBJava_Dizzy/trunk/bolouri/apps/Pointillist/README.txt

 This file contains notes pertaining to the source archive for the Pointillist project, mostly of interest to developers.

+For an overview of Pointillist, please see the files docs/UserManualContent.xmlinc and matlab/README.txt.

 Ant is used as the driver for application builds.
 You can change to the CVSROOT/bolouri/apps/Pointillist directory and do an "ant build", but first you will need to do an "ant build" in the